HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ![eclipse-javafx8-access-restriction-bug-1][eclipse-javafx8-access-restriction-bug-1]

 Some solutions don't work:
-- Trying to add jfxrt.jar to the Java build path doesn't help.
+- Trying to add `jfxrt.jar` to the Java build path doesn't help.
 Because it's already in there.
 - Trying to loosen the severity level of the Java compiler errors/warnings doesn't help.

 {: .box-note}
 **Workaround:** The fastest workaround (but no solution) is to set a loosen access rule to your build path:

-In your project properties -> Java Build Path -> Libraries: edit the 'Access rules' for your current JRE.
+In your `project properties -> Java Build Path -> Libraries`: edit the `'Access rules'` for your current JRE.

 ![eclipse-javafx8-access-restriction-bug-2][eclipse-javafx8-access-restriction-bug-2]

 {: .box-note}
-Add: javafx/** as an accessible rule.
+Add: `javafx/**` as an accessible rule.

 ![eclipse-javafx8-access-restriction-bug-3][eclipse-javafx8-access-restriction-bug-3]